David Smith, Conflict Resolution Authority, Speaks to Laurel Ridge Students and Faculty

 Smith was a senior manager for educational outreach at the United States Institute of Peace from 2005-2012.
 He holds a B.A. in political science and urban affairs from American University’s School of Public Affairs, an M.S. from George Mason University’s School for Conflict Analysis and Resolution and a J.D. from the University of Baltimore School of Law.

-For further information regarding the presentations, contact [email protected]david smith peace building and conflict resolution 102015
+For further information regarding the presentations, contact [email protected].david smith peace building and conflict resolution 102015

 Founded in 1970, Laurel Ridge Community College is a multi-campus public institution of higher education.
-With four locations — Middletown, Warrenton, Luray-Page County and most recently, Vint Hill— the College serves eight localities in the Shenandoah Valley and northern Piedmont regions.
+With three locations — Middletown, Warrenton, and Luray-Page County — the College serves eight localities in the Shenandoah Valley and northern Piedmont regions.
 The localities are the counties of Clarke, Fauquier, Frederick, Page, Rappahannock, Shenandoah and Warren and the city of Winchester.
 Laurel Ridge offers more than 75 associate degree and certificate programs in a wide variety of disciplines, in addition to providing access to bachelor’s, master’s and doctoral degree programs offered on site by a four-year institution.
 Laurel Ridge also serves the business community by offering workforce preparation programs for employees and employers.
 Laurel Ridge serves more than 9,000 unduplicated credit students and more than 11,000 individuals in professional development and business and industry courses annually.

 Laurel Ridge Community College was known as Lord Fairfax Community College until June 2022.
 For consistency purposes, the college will be referenced as Laurel Ridge going forward.